An Overview of NES Rendering

-With the same procedure as before, we’ll look up each tile in the pattern table, lay them out, OR them together, and get a value for each pixel between 0 and 3.
+With the same procedure as before, we’ll look up each tile in the pattern table, lay them out, combine them, and get a value for each pixel between 0 and 3.

 The yellow lines are block boundaries, the white lines are quadrant boundaries, and the gray lines are tile boundaries.